Arizona Teachers Academy

 The scholarship covers all tuition and mandatory fees for participating teacher certification programs at the University of Arizona once an applicant has already accepted all other non-loan aid, such as institutional and private scholarships and federal Pell grants.
 For a list of mandatory fees covered by the ATA scholarship, you may refer to the Bursar’s fee descriptions.
 Please note: the ATA Scholarship does not cover such fees as candidacy fees, course fees or study abroad charges.

 You may apply for the ATA Scholarship prior to being accepted into a participating teacher certification program at UArizona.
-However, your scholarship application will not be considered until you are accepted into a program.
+However, your scholarship application will not be considered until you are either accepted into a certification program or, in the case of undergraduate students, no more than one semester away from entering one.

 Applicants to the ATA who are currently enrolled at the University of Arizona are considered Arizona residents if they pay resident tuition — students can confirm their residency status by clicking on the “Demographics Data” link at the bottom of their Student Center in UAccess.
 However, undergraduate transfer students and incoming graduate students may have to verify their residency status with the university by completing a Domicile Affidavit.
 For more information, please contact the Residency Classification Office at 520-621-3636, by email or by visiting their website.

 No, there are currently no post-baccalaureate programs at Arizona currently participating in the ATA Scholarship.

 Fall, Spring, and Summer semesters are all covered by the ATA Scholarship.
 However, because of (a) the maximum number of semesters a student can be funded, and (b) the terms of the service commitment (see below), we strongly encourage you to email us if you decide to change your graduation date and/or take classes in the summer.